 Climate has a major impact on the energy use of most buildings.
-The code establishes many requirements such as wall and roof insulation R-values, window and door thermal transmittance requirement (U-factors) as well as provisions that affect the mechanical systems based upon the climate where the building is located.
-This chapter contains information that will be used to properly assign the building location into the correct climate zone and is used as the basis for establishing requirements or elimination of requirements.
+The code establishes many requirements such as wall and roof insulation R-values, window and door thermal transmittance (U-factors) and provisions that affect the mechanical systems based on the climate where the building is located.
+This chapter contains information that will be used to properly assign the building location into the correct climate zone and is used as the basis for establishing or eliminating requirements.